Getting To Know Your Larynx – Your Voice Box

 The thyroid cartilage makes up the front part of the larynx.

-The front most part of the thyroid cartilage is also known as the “Adam’s apple” of your throat.
+The front most part of the thyroid cartilage is also known as your Adam’s apple.

-The cricoid cartilage is located below the thyroid cartilage and has a ring-like, front-to-back structure.
+The cricoid cartilage is located below the thyroid cartilage and has a ring like, front to back structure.

-The arytenoid cartilages are a pair of small, pyramid-shaped cartilages.
+The arytenoid cartilages are a pair of small, pyramid shaped cartilages.

 The arytenoid cartilages and the cricoid cartilage form the cricoarytenoid joint.